The Concept of the Sacrament of

-When the penitent before the priest ends the confession of all his sins, then the priest commands to bow to the ground (or bow to the head) and reads the prayer: "O Lord God of the salvation of your servants ...", in which he asks the Lord to forgive the sins of the penitent, reconcile and unite him with the Holy The Church.
-This prayer is of ancient origin and is permissive in the Eastern Churches.
-(The priest reads this prayer in the presence of many confessors for everyone after the penitential prayers and exhortations.)
-After the confession (and the indicated prayer), the priest pronounces permissive (accomplishment) prayer:
+When the penitent before the priest ends the confession of all his sins, then the priest commands to bow to the ground (or bow to the head) and reads the prayer: "O Lord God of the salvation of your servants ...", in which he asks the Lord to forgive the sins of the penitent, reconcile and unite him with the Holy Church.
+This prayer - of ancient origin and in the Eastern Churches is permissive.
+(The priest reads this prayer in the presence of many confessors for their common after the penitential prayers and exhortations.)
+After the confession (and the indicated prayer), the priest pronounces permissive (perfect) prayer:

 "THE LORD AND OUR GOD, JESUS CHRIST, THANK YOU, THROUGH YOUR PERSONALITY, THOUGH THOUGH, CHIDEO (name), ALL YOUR SORRORSHIPS, AND AZ OF THE UNSATISFACTORY JEWS, AUTHORIZE ITS IT TO THIS, FORGIVE AND ALLOW FROM ALL SINS THOSE, IN THE NAME OF THE FATHER AND THE SON AND THE HOLY SPIRIT.
 AMEN".

 Usually, when the author permits from his sins, the confessor covers the penitent penitent, and when he says the end of the permissive prayer, "signifies in the cross the right hand (penitential) of the penitent" (Trebnik).